bhaumik-crest/terraform-gcp/README.md

 ### Infrastructure Overview
 - VPC with 2 subnetworks.
 - 2 Compute Instances in each subnet.
-- Cloud storage bucket and configuring it for remote backend.
+- Cloud storage bucket for remote backend.
 - Firewall rule to allow TCP traffic on port 80.